bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

     };
 ```

-*Pop* is the internal method responsible for popping remaining tasks off the queue and executing them, *n* at a time, where *n* is our *parallelism* value.
-The *popping* variable here is used to signal to the task's internal callback function, which we'll see below, whether or not we're still popping tasks off our queue via our *while* loop.
-This comes into play in the case that a task completes immediately (i.e., not on the next event loop) so that we know not to fire the *pop* call again, since in that case we're already still executing this function.
+*Pop* is the internal method responsible for popping remaining tasks off the queue and executing them, *n* at a time, where *n* is our *parallelism* value. <span class=ref>The *popping* variable here is used to signal to the task's internal callback function, which we'll see below, whether or not we're still popping tasks off our queue via our *while* loop.
+This comes into play in the case when a task completes immediately (i.e., not on the next event loop) so that we know not to fire the *pop* call again.</span>

 ```javascript
     function pop() {